Akzolon/Journal/about.md

 On this page you'll mostly find my notes to myself about my ongoing personal projects.

 Why?
 You may or may not ask.
-Why would you make for yourself about your own projects?
+Why would you write to yourself about your own projects?

-It's a way to track my own progress and to keep myself motivated with my own projects.
+It's a way to track my own progress and to keep myself motivated while working on my own projects.

 :)